Quantcast

 Free community testing for COVID-19 continues

-For the week ending Saturday, Sept.
-28, COVID-19 accounted for 1.2% of all emergency department visits in Virginia, trending down from previous data.
-No deaths associated with COVID-19 were reported within the same timeframe.
-Data on COVID-19 wastewater levels in the Greater Richmond area showed plateaus starting Sunday, Sept.
-8.
+For the week ending Saturday, Jan.
+18, COVID-19 accounted for 1% of all emergency department visits in Virginia, with overall respiratory illness moderate and trending down compared to previous data.
+No deaths associated with COVID-19 were reported within that period at press time.
+COVID-19 wastewater levels for Richmond and Henrico County were below detection as of the most recent sample collection week on Sunday, Jan.
+12.